-Lexington and Concord, Bunker Hill and Ticonderoga were actions taken by the provincial militia and not an organized action taken by a Continental Army.
-Nevertheless the the Continental Army was already being discussed within the Continental Congress.
-The discussion ended with John Adams nominated George Washington as the commander-in-chief of the Continental Army of the United States.
+Lexington and Concord, Bunker Hill, and Ticonderoga were actions taken by the provincial militia and not an organized action taken by a Continental Army.
+Nevertheless, the Continental Army was already being discussed within the Continental Congress.

 The organization of the army was a process and endured reforms throughout the conflict:

 - The Continental Army was mostly made up of men who were poor and even criminals.
-While there were some affluent privates, most landowners who worked the land could not afford to leave their home and crop unattended for military campaigns.
+While there were some affluent privates, most landowners who worked the land could not afford to leave their homes and crops unattended for military campaigns.
 These men would often serve in the militia and not the regular army.

-- The Continental Congress payed the average soldier in the continental dollar currency.
-The continental dollar suffered from hyper-inflation which caused it to be devalued greatly.
-Congress also payed each man a who joined a bounty.
+- The Continental Congress paid the average soldier in the continental dollar currency.
+The continental dollar suffered from hyperinflation, which caused it to be devalued greatly.
+Congress also paid each man who joined a bounty.

 The backbone of the Continental Army was its militia, but there were many causes for concern:

-- Each town had their own militia with their own leader that was often elected by those serving.
-This caused problems in the pecking order and many would struggle to take orders from a commander-in-chief.
+- Each town had its own militia with its own leader, who was often elected by those serving.
+This caused problems in the pecking order, and many would struggle to take orders from a commander-in-chief.

-- Militia had varying terms of service which tended to force commanders into battles in which they were unprepared.
+- The militia had varying terms of service, which tended to force commanders into battles in which they were unprepared.

 The Continental Regulars were different from the militia in that they entered into longer contracts and learned European warfare.
 The organization would lay the foundation for the modern United States Army.

-Nathanael Greene and Daniel Morgan are two officers that rose in rank based on merits alone.
-They did not have a wealthy family nor did they have the military credentials.
+Nathanael Greene and Daniel Morgan are two officers who rose in rank based on merits alone.
+They did not have a wealthy family, nor did they have the military credentials.
 Both would prove their worth in the Southern Campaign that would ultimately pin Cornwallis down in Yorktown.